The 8 Best Surf Helmets of 2025

 Gath EVA Hat Helmet

-Highlights & Features: Formerly known as the Pro Surf, the Gath EVA Hat Helmet combines the minimal design of the Surf Helmet and adds a thicker EVA headband and customizable comfort strip system from the Surf Convertible Helmet.
+Our Take: Formerly known as the Pro Surf, the Gath EVA Hat Helmet combines the minimal design of the Surf Helmet and adds a thicker EVA headband and customizable comfort strip system from the Surf Convertible Helmet.
 This results in the ultimate low-profile surf helmet, built for in-the-water activities like surfing but also suitable for on-the-water for foiling, kiteboarding, SUPing, and more.

 Fit: If you’re not finding a comfortable fit with the Gath Neo Hat Surf Helmet but desire its lightweight and low-profile full-head coverage, the EVA Hat is a great option.
 Also, this helmet has a very round shape, which works well for people with wider rather than narrower head shapes.
 If the other helmets tend to squeeze the sides of your head, the EVA could be the perfect fit for you.